Romantic fall getaways in Ontario

 Located on the northern shore of Lake of the Woods, Kenora is renowned for incomparable outdoor experiences right at its doorstep.
 From hiking and wildlife viewing to boating and fishing, there’s a host of amazing adventures to choose from in the fall.

 But don’t overlook the fun things to do in the city of Kenora either.
-Guided and self-guided mobile-based tours are available at the Lake of the Woods Museum the Muse.
+Guided and self-guided mobile-based tours are available at The Muse, Lake of the Woods Museum.
 Explore the downtown along the townscape murals walking tour, pick up maps and info at the Lake of the Woods Discovery Centre.
 Tour the facility and enjoy a tasting at Lake of the Woods Brewing.
-Soak up the ‘lake life’ vibe at The Boathouse, overlooking the water.
-Sweet Lake of the Woods will satisfy your chocolate cravings.
+Soak up the ‘lake life’ vibe at The Boathouse, overlooking the water and Sweet Lake of the Woods will satisfy your chocolate cravings.

-Stay: Explore Lake of the Woods surrounded by fall colour by houseboat with Houseboat Adventures, stay in the heart of town at the Comfort Inn or experience the ultimate wilderness luxury aboard the Grace Anne II Yacht and at the Grace Anne II Lodge.
+Where to stay: Explore Lake of the Woods surrounded by fall colour on a houseboat with Houseboat Adventures, stay in the heart of town at the Comfort Inn or experience the ultimate wilderness luxury aboard the Grace Anne II Yacht and at the Grace Anne II Lodge.

 Find more romantic getaway ideas, travel itineraries and road trips perfect for two.